 Thomas Fisher Rare Book Library

-Beginning June 1, 2018 until July 2019, the University of Toronto central libraries will temporarily suspend acceptance of donated materials for the general collections.
-This will allow our collections specialists to assess and process the significant volume of donations previously received that have yet to be added to the collections.
-As well, it will allow for the establishment of harmonized policies and acceptance procedures across the central library system.
+Beginning June 1, 2018, the University of Toronto central libraries temporarily suspended acceptance of donated materials for the general collections.
+It has taken more time than anticipated to assess and process the significant volume of donations previously received that have yet to be added to the collections.
+We continue to work on harmonizing our policies and hope to have an updated gift in kind acceptance policy and procedures in the near future.

 Please note that this measure will not apply to gifts of antiquarian books for the Thomas Fisher Rare Book Library, gifts to the University of Toronto Archives or gifts to the Media Commons.